-1 For full details about how we work to prevent and respond to child on child abuse, please see Appendix B.
+&lt;sup>1 For full details about how we work to prevent and respond to child on child abuse, please see Appendix A.

-- Educational visits. - Intimate care and emotional wellbeing. - Online safety and associated issues including IT filtering and monitoring procedures. - Appropriate arrangements to ensure school security, taking into account the local context. - Keeping children safe from risks, harm and exploitation. - Child protection.
+- Providing early help support, to improve outcomes for children and families at the earliest possible opportunity. - Meeting the needs of children with special educational needs and/or disabilities. - The use of reasonable force. - Meeting the needs of children with medical conditions. - Providing first aid. - Educational visits. - Intimate care and emotional wellbeing. - Online safety and associated issues including IT filtering and monitoring procedures. - Appropriate arrangements to ensure school security, taking into account the local context. - Keeping children safe from risks, harm and exploitation. - Child protection.